 - Rapid heart rate

-If you’re noticing these symptoms in an adult, the best thing to do right away is to try and calm down the affected person, reminding them that what they’re experiencing is temporary and can likely be helped by reducing anxiety and taking deep, slow breaths.
+If you’re noticing these symptoms in an adult, the best thing to do right away is to try and calm down the affected person, reminding them that what they’re experiencing is temporary and can likely be helped by taking deep, slow breaths.

 With children, however, it’s a different story.
 When toddlers or young kids ingest edibles, these symptoms can become serious.
 If your child has consumed a marijuana product, don’t be afraid to seek medical attention for their well-being.
 Likewise, you should call 911 if an adult is having trouble breathing, has pale skin, or is unresponsive.